tw-bc-group/TWallet/Function And Architecture Design.md

 4. generate seed and BIP32 Root Key
 5. when user click add, show address of m/44'/60'/0'/0/{index} in the ui.

-> store mnemonic words here?
+> store mnemonic words here

 > pin is not BIP39 Passphrase, because we want user can restore account by mnemonic words in any eth wallet without passphrase